-After you’ve made your purchase, we’ll send you information to review about how to prepare for new floors.
+After you’ve made your purchase, we’ll send you information to review about how to prepare for new floor installation.
 Make sure you read it thoroughly several days before your scheduled appointment so that you have time to ask questions.

 You’ll also want to decide whether or not you’d like us to move the furniture for you.
 You’ll want to make this decision long before installation day comes.
-If you’re planning on moving the furniture yourself or hiring external movers, please let us know so we can plan accordingly.
+If you’re planning to move the furniture yourself or hire external movers, please let us know in advance.

 2. Prepare the Area

-- Keep out children and pets: It’s incredibly important to keep any children or pets away from the installation area.
+- Keep out children and pets: Keeping children and pets away from the installation area is crucial.
 Consider it a construction zone while the technicians are working.
-For most installation processes, floor installers wear protective ear and eye gear, so any untrained persons, especially children, should stay clear of the work zone.
+For most installation processes, floor installers wear protective ear and eye gear that may prevent them from noticing unexpected guests.
+Any untrained persons, especially children, should stay clear of the work zone.